More Gemstones:

 Amazonite

-Amazonite is a type of microcline feldspar that can be found in Colorado USA, Russia, Madagascar, India, Kenya, Zimbabwe, Namibia and Brazil.
+Amazonite is a type of microcline feldspar.
+It is somewhat uncommon and only found in a limited number of locations.
+These include Colorado USA, China, Russia, Madagascar, India, Kenya, Zimbabwe, Namibia and Brazil.
 It is named after the Amazon River but it is considered unlikely that Amazonite occurs in the Amazon region.
 [1]

 Amazonite